 "What you'd see at America's leading progressive theaters" - Chicago Tribune

 American Theater Company (ATC) proudly announces Season 31: The Legacy Season, honoring ATC’s late artistic director PJ Paparelli and continuing the theater’s dedication to developing new works.
-The Legacy Season kicks off this November with the co-world premiere of Fulfillment by Thomas Bradshaw with an Off-Broadway company in New York (to be announced this summer).
+The Legacy Season kicks off this November with the co-world premiere of Fulfillment by Thomas Bradshaw with The Flea Theater in New York.
 Next in January 2016 is the world premiere of Bruise Easy by Dan LeFranc, writer of ATC’s blockbuster world premiere The Big Meal.
 In the spring, ATC presents the regional premiere of Abe Koogler’s Kill Floor at ATC immediately following its world premiere at New York’s LCT3/Lincoln Center Theater.
-The Legacy Season concludes with a fresh, new look at William F. Brown and Charles Smalls’ The Wiz, in a co-production directed by Bailiwick Chicago Artistic Director Lili-Anne Brown.

 Prior to Fulfillment in the fall, ATC will host a Legacy Celebration honoring its late Artistic Director PJ Paparelli.
 Details will be announced this summer.

-“All four shows in our Legacy Season are projects that PJ championed at American Theater Company,” says Interim Artistic Director Bonnie Metzgar.
+“All of the shows shows in our Legacy Season are projects that PJ championed at American Theater Company,” says Interim Artistic Director Bonnie Metzgar.
 “He had an uncanny ability to discover and nourish the country’s top playwrights and to provide intensive development opportunities for their new works.
-We celebrate PJ's legacy by partnering with NY organizations to tell two important American stories, by introducing a new work by one of his closest collaborators Dan LeFranc, and by cracking open a great American musical, The Wiz, with one of Chicago's powerhouses of musical theater, Lili-Anne Brown.”
+We celebrate PJ's legacy by partnering with NY organizations to tell two important American stories, by introducing a new work by one of his closest collaborators Dan LeFranc, and by cracking open a great American musical.”

 Past world premiere productions at ATC include Stephen Karam’s The Humans, which opens Off-Broadway at Roundabout Theatre Company this fall, and Ayad Akhtar's Pulitzer Prize-winning Disgraced, which enjoyed a successful Broadway run and returns to Chicago as part of Goodman Theatre’s upcoming season.